US snowboard coach, rider being investigated for misconduct

 Foley did not immediately return texts left by The Associated Press.
 A message sent to the company representing Kearney, who finished 17th in men’s snowboardcross, was not immediately returned.

+Lindsey Jacobellis, who won her second gold medal of the Beijing Games by teaming with Nick Baumgartner in Saturday’s mixed snowboardcross event, said “I can speak very highly of his character and he’s always been supporting me through everything that I’ve gone through. ”

 In her Instagram post, Chythlook-Sifsof described events that happened in 2014.
-In bringing them up, she said, “I cannot watch another Olympic Games without saying this publicly.”
+In bringing them up, she said “I cannot watch another Olympic Games without saying this publicly.”

 The U.S. Olympic and Paralympic Committee said in a statement: “We take all allegations of sexual misconduct seriously and follow protocols to ensure it is reported and managed properly.”